goanywhere/rex/README.md

 template := loader.Parse("index.html")
 ```

-There you Go now, simple as that.
+There you Go now, rex will parse all *extends* and *include* tags in your HTML files, simple as that.

 ## Context